GeorgiGeorgiev97/Technical-Challenge/README.md

 Start the database: docker-compose up db
 Start the web server: docker-compose up web
 Start the API server: uvicorn api:app --reload
-You should now be able to create a POST Request at http://127.0.0.1:8000/search?search_query=KEYWORD using a tool like Postman.
+You should now be able to create a GET Request at http://127.0.0.1:8000/search?search_query=KEYWORD using a tool like Postman.

 To add a new article to the database, send a POST request to http://127.0.0.1:8000/wikipedia with a JSON body that looks like this: